bsundahl1/Flex1553/docs/FlexIO_1553RX.md

  indicate any bit faults found in the input.

- **Data capture** just grabs the output from the state machine and triggers and interrupt so that software can retrieve the data.
+ **Data capture** just grabs the output from the state machine and triggers an interrupt so that software can retrieve the data.

+ **End of Transmission** triggers an interrupt after a packet has been received, allowing software to respond with an and acknowledge packet within the timing window allowed by the 1553 spec.

  Each of these is described in detail below.

 ### Sync Detection